Dev-P-L/Data_Scientist_Salary_in_Python/README.md

 Hello

-This Data Analysis project thoroughly analyzes ai-jobs.net [full dataset of global AI/ML salaries](https://salaries.ai-jobs.net/download/)  in Python.
+This Data Analysis project thoroughly analyzes in Python the [full dataset of global AI/ML salaries](https://salaries.ai-jobs.net/download/) of ai-jobs.net, which I thank for its readily available and very clear dataset.

-Data Mining has been conducted in all salary breakdowns:
+Data Mining has been conducted accross all available salary breakdowns, namely:
 * company location country,
 * job title,
 * experience level,